Duke (album): Reissues

 A digitally remastered version of Duke was released on CD in 1994 on Virgin in Europe and Atlantic in the US and Canada.
 The CD included the album's original booklet, artwork and lyrics.
 It was reissued again in 2007 as part of the Genesis 1976–1982 box set, which included a new stereo and 5.1 surround sound mix and a DVD of bonus features including band interviews, music videos, live performances and tour programs.

 Track listing

+All songs written by Tony Banks, Phil Collins and Mike Rutherford except where noted.

 Additional tracks

-Additional songs recorded during the Duke sessions can be found on other releases:
+Additional songs recorded during the Duke sessions: